mcp-pinecone

 Debugging

-For the best debugging experience, use the MCP Inspector.
-Launch the Inspector using:
+Since MCP servers run over stdio, debugging can be challenging.
+For the best experience, use the MCP Inspector tool.

 npx @modelcontextprotocol/inspector uv --directory {project_dir} run mcp-pinecone